ASFHyP3/hyp3-flood-monitoring/README.md

 ## TODO

-Document how to run the two lambda functions and the purpose of the `scripts` branch.
+* Document how to run the two lambda functions and the purpose of the `scripts` branch.
+* Explain the output of the `check_subscriptions` script.
+* Explain why there are always more enabled subscriptions than active hazards.
+* Perhaps clarify wording in the output of `generate_stats` to refer to *enabled* subscriptions and *active* hazards.